rpa-micro-focus/cs-designer-project-refactor/README.md

      - **move_folder** renames the folder to another folder thus changing the namespace of all the Flows/Operations/Activities under the original folder
      - **move_property_file** moves the file with System Properties to another folder thus changing the namespace of all System Properties in the file
      - **rename_property changes** name of one particular System Property (while keeping all the other)
-  5. Run any of the flow above as many times as needed
+  5. Run any of the flows above as many times as needed
      - all refactoring is done on all checked-out projects
      - all changes are made on the OO worker node local file system only
      - if your project is linked with a GIT repo, nothing is commited/pushed to the repo yet (you have still the choice of dropping your changes with no impact)